Why Nurture Flows Matter More Than You Think

 Nurture sequences will feel overwhelming if you're trying to do everything at once.
 That's why I recommend starting small; layering the right support for your subscribers, leads and buyers - step by step - so that every interaction helps them progress in the marketing swirl.

 Start with what you can do today.
 A welcome email.
 A short onboarding sequence.
-A clear next step.
-You can always add more later.

 That’s how nurture grows with you and with your business.